Skip to content

 Using the httrack tool to archive a website

 There are several options for archiving websites (see Awesome Web Archiving List).
-The httrack command line tool is a preferred option.
+The httrack command-line tool is a preferred option.
 On macOS using Homebrew, install it with:

 brew install httrack

-These optimal httrack options for mirroring:
+These are good options for mirroring:

 httrack http://SITE_TO_ARCHIVE -O DESTINATION_DIR \